History

-We are extremely proud to announce that we have been awarded a Gold Quality mark for history!
+We are extremely proud to announce that for the second time we have been awarded a Gold Quality mark for history!
 This is an award that recognises the excellence of history provision in our school.
 The Quality Mark assesses and values the history provision of the teaching in school and the quality of what is being offered to our young people.
 The inspection report recognised many positive qualities at Hob Hill and stated that, 'history is taught extremely well with excellent questioning and highly-motivated children'.

 History Vision